saralafia/ERI-maps/README.md

 Boyd-Graber, J., Mimno, D., & Newman, D. (2014).
 Care and feeding of topic models: Problems, diagnostics, and improvements.
 Handbook of mixed membership models and their applications, 225255.

-Greene, D., O’Callaghan, D., & Cunningham, P. (2014).
-How many topics? stability analysis for topic models.
-In Joint European Conference on Machine Learning and Knowledge Discovery in Databases (pp. 498-513).
-Springer, Berlin, Heidelberg.

 Griffiths, T. L., Jordan, M. I., Tenenbaum, J. B., and Blei, D. M. (2004).
 Hierarchical topic models and the nested chinese restaurant process.
 In Advances in neural information processing systems (pp. 17-24).

 Maaten, L. van der, and Hinton, G. (2008).
 Visualizing data using t-SNE.
 Journal of Machine Learning Research, 9(Nov), 2579–2605.

 McInnes, L., Healy, J., & Melville, J. (2018).
 Umap: Uniform manifold approximation and projection for dimension reduction. arXiv preprint arXiv:1802.03426.

-Miller, G. A. (1956).
-The magical number seven, plus or minus two: Some limits on our capacity for processing information.
-Psychological review, 63(2), 81.

 Mimno, D., Wallach, H. M., Talley, E., Leenders, M., & McCallum, A. (2011, July).
 Optimizing semantic coherence in topic models.
 In Proceedings of the conference on empirical methods in natural language processing (pp. 262-272).
 Association for Computational Linguistics.